 This page: http://users.ece.gatech.edu/~magnus/ece6553.html

 Your responsibilities in this class will fall into two main categories:

 1. The homework sets (one problem set roughly every third week) = 50%.
-The credit will be divided between programming assignments and theoretical exercises.
+The credit will be divided between theoretical exercises and (to a lesser degree) programming assignments.

 2. The midterm and final exams = 20% + 30% = 50% They will cover all the material presented in the class.
 They will be closed-book, closed-note, closed-calculator exams.

 The objective with the programming assignments is to see how to bridge the gap between what is done in class and how to actually apply it.
 (The actual programming involved will be very minor.)
 The assignments will be Matlab-based.